 The source code production process is thus significantly easier, as developers can focus on the code itself, instead of required frastructure.

 At the beginning, App Engine from Google offered a very limited set of tools.
-As of 2018 (August) the service offers a wide range of launch environments, supporting code written in Java, Python, Go, PHP, Node.JS and .NET.
+As of 2018 (August) the service offers a wide range of launch environments, supporting code written in Java (See also: API development in Java), Python, Go, PHP, Node.JS and .NET.

 The service supply is keeping up with developers’ demand.
 Conversely, introduction of the environment supporting Java 8 removed restrictions for Java environment that so far disabled the the use of some of classes from JRE standard.